EBiCS/EBiCS_Firmware/README.md

-This project is still experimental.
+This project has now reached a certain maturity, use is always at your own risk.
+The authors do not accept any liability for damage to property or personal injury!
 The Master-branch supports sensored motors and Bafang-, Kunteng- and Kingmeter-Displays and debugging.

-All user relevant settings have to be done in the config.h
+User specific settings can be done in a user-friendly gui.

 throttle, "torque-simulation" and torquesensor-modes are available.